Free Web space and hosting from 1hwy.com

 BEST-ARMORED

-The best-armored dinosaurs were the ankylosaurids (see picture at left).
+The best-armored dinosaurs were the ankylosaurids (see picture below).
 These herbivores had heavy, armor plates covering their backs and sides, rows of spikes along the sides of their bodies, horns that projected from the backs of their heads, and a bony club on the end of their tails.
 They even had bony plates protecting their eyes.
 They were up to 30 feet long and weighed up to six tons.
 They were probably almost invulnerable to attack from predators.

 LARGEST SKULL